Sharlaan/material-ui-superselectfield/README.md

 - react-tap-event-plugin
 - material-ui

-... so make sure they are installed in your project, or install them as well ;)
+... so make sure they are installed in your project ;)

 Also don't forget to update your index.js entry file with :
 ```js